 - Follow Bitpinas at Telegram.

-- For press release, sponsored content, and other advertising options, click here.
+- For press release, sponsored content, and other advertising options, email email@example.com

-- Invest in bitcoins (or in any altcoins) only the amount you can afford to lose!
+- Invest in Bitcoins (or in any altcoins) only the amount you can afford to lose!

 - Don’t put all your eggs in one basket.
-Spread your bitcoin and cryptocurrency investment.
+Spread your Bitcoin and cryptocurrency investment.